adelfazel/schedulingOptimization/README.md

 Shifts are assumed not to be breable into multiple sub-shifts.
 That is one big assumption.
 # Time ran out!
 Things I wish I had time to do
 The delivrable does not include rest api support.
 I have similar project in this repo called "sqlalchemytest" which is written in flask and supports rest api.
-# Also given that I am talking to a recruiter, I did not ask any questions regarding my assumptions, but there were plenty.
-If it was an actual cilent I would have clearly asked for several clarifications.
+# I did not ask any questions regarding my assumptions. :( Time ran out